aws-samples/experimental-programmatic-access-ccft/README.md

 ```
 ![Console Reference](static/ccft-api-explanation.png)

 If your AWS Customer Carbon Footprint Tool emissions are zero, the script will also return `0.0`.
-Please note, that you will not see the product split in this case (`paceProductCode` under `carbonEmissionEntries`).
+Please note, that you will not see the product split or region split in this case (`paceProductCode` and `regionCode` under `carbonEmissionEntries` will not be returned).

 Read the AWS Customer Carbon Footprint Tool documentation for more details to [understand your carbon emission estimations](https://docs.aws.amazon.com/awsaccountbilling/latest/aboutv2/ccft-estimation.html).